 Eye For Film >> Festivals >> A-Z >> London Film Festival >> 2019

-Returning for its 63rd edition from October 2 to 13, the London Film Festival will open with Armando Iannucci's The Personal History of David Copperfield and close with Martin Scorcese's The Irishman.
+Returning for its 63rd edition from October 2 to 13, the London Film Festival opened with Armando Iannucci's The Personal History of David Copperfield and closes with Martin Scorcese's The Irishman.
 The full programme will be announced on August 29.

 View Films by Strand:

 - Documentary Competition

 - First Feature Competition

 View previous years coverage of the London Film Festival festival:

 London Latest Reviews

 When Alexandre learns that the priest who abused him as a boy is still working with children, he and other victims take action against the perpetrator.

 A documentary about the lives lost to the Troubles in Northern Ireland.